-You’ve probably seen our ads by now and if you haven’t tried them it’s probably because A) You don’t change your lancets that often and you don’t feel the need to upgrade and/or B) You don’t understand what is so special about these lancets.
+You’ve probably seen our ads by now and if you haven’t tried Pip it’s likely because A) You don’t change your lancets that often and you don’t feel the need to upgrade and/or B) You don’t understand what is so special about these lancets.
 To summarize, diabetes is hard and pricking your finger is painful and inconvenient especially multiple times a day...
 We’ve created a lancet that we hope makes this part of your diabetes management a little easier.
-We’ve summarized our main sources of feedback from customers to provide a page filled with helpful information about Pip.
-So, here are the main reasons customers LOVE Pip Lancets: SIMPLE, SAFE, PAINLESS

 No lancing device needed, so no more worrying about loading, unloading or adjusting your lancing device.
 You simply twist off the cap and apply pressure to your finger to activate the lancets!

 Our lancets are safe!
 The needle is NEVER exposed.
 It automatically retracts before and after use, so you don't have to worry about accidentally poking yourself or others!